Restaurant in Bierghes, Belgium

 Hours and a direct booking method are not confirmed in Pearl's current data, so check directly with the restaurant for current service days.
 The address is Chaussée d'Enghien 61A, 1430 Rebecq.
 For accommodation nearby, the Bierghes hotels guide is the practical starting point if you are making a full evening of the visit.

 There is no dress code on record.
 At the €€ price point with a seasonal-cuisine positioning in a Belgian countryside setting, smart casual is the safe default.
-You will not be underdressed in a well-cut jacket, and you will not need a tie.
+You will not be underdressed in a well-cut jacket, you will not need a tie.

 Belgium's seasonal cuisine tier is genuinely competitive.
-Addresses like Willem Hiele in Oudenburg, Bartholomeus in Heist, and De Jonkman in Sint-Kruis all operate at or near the leading of that category.
+Addresses like Willem Hiele in Oudenburg, Bartholomeus in Heist, and De Jonkman in Sint-Kruis all operate at or near the best of that category.
 What Delphine Ronsyn offers that most of those addresses do not is a lower price ceiling combined with Michelin recognition and a location that is genuinely easy to book.
 If your benchmark is value per quality point rather than peak ambition, this is a more practical choice than most of its award-recognised peers.
 For a fuller picture of what the Belgian seasonal table looks like across price tiers, Fields by René Mathieu in Luxembourg and Kirchenwirt in Leogang offer useful European comparisons in the same cuisine category.

 If you are building a longer Belgian food trip and want to anchor it in this part of Brabant Wallon, the Bierghes bars guide and Bierghes wineries guide are worth checking for pre- or post-dinner options.
 The d'Eugénie à Emilie in Baudour and Cuchara in Lommel round out the broader Belgian creative dining circuit if you are comparing itineraries.